BABY

 Is Swaddling Safe?

 Four-month-old Reneja never woke up from her sleep.
 Her 24-year-old mother found her wedged between the wall and the soft mattress of the bed they shared in their Milwaukee home.
-Each year, over 6,000 American parents go to greet their baby in the morning only to find them blue and lifeless.
+Each year, over 200 parents in the UK go to greet their baby in the morning only to find them blue and lifeless.
 These infants die either from Sudden Infant Death Syndrome (SIDS) or from the increasingly common problem that befell Reneja, accidental suffocation.
-In sheer numbers, that’s equivalent to a 9/11 tragedy every year for our youngest citizens.
-In 1992, doctors discovered a key cause of SIDS: stomach sleeping.
-Shortly thereafter, public health groups (like the American Academy of Pediatrics, AAP) launched the Back to Sleep campaign.
+In 1992, medical professionals discovered a key cause of SIDS: stomach sleeping.
+Shortly thereafter, public health groups launched the Back to Sleep campaign.
 Back to Sleep reminds parents that the only safe sleeping position for babies is on the back.
-Over the past 20 years, we’ve also learned that parents can lower their baby’s SIDS risk by avoiding smoking (during pregnancy or in the home after the baby is born), overheating and removing bulky, soft bedding from the baby’s bed.
-[Read more: SIDS prevention]
+Over the past 20 years, we have also learned that parents can lower their baby’s cot death risk by avoiding smoking (during pregnancy or in the home after the baby is born), overheating, and removing bulky, soft bedding from the baby’s bed.

-Today, these life saving recommendations are taught in hospitals, clinics and doctors’ offices across the nation.
+Today, these life saving recommendations are taught in hospitals, clinics and medical offices across the nation.
 And, we have cut SIDS deaths by over 50%.
-It’s an enormous success and cause for celebration, but our work is far from done.
-For more than a decade, SIDS rates have stubbornly refused to drop.
-And, the U.S. Center for Disease Control has reported that, for the past 15 years, infant suffocation deaths, like Reneja’s, have risen an alarming 14% per year.
-A much stronger effort is needed to save the 3,000 infants who will die from sleep-related causes in 2012.
-This month, the AAP took a step in that direction by issuing a new set of guidelines to prevent these deaths.
-[Read more: AAP Guidelines on Safe Sleep]
+It is an enormous success and cause for celebration, but our work is far from done.
+The Lullaby Trust took a step in that direction by issuing a set of guidelines to prevent these deaths.

 The recommendations include: